-Laura Ruby writes fiction for adults, teens and children.
-She is the author of the newly-released YA novel BONE GAP, as well as the Edgar-nominated children's mystery LILY'S GHOSTS, the ALA Quick Pick for teens GOOD GIRLS (2006), a collection of interconnected short stories about blended families for adults, I'M NOT JULIA ROBERTS (2007), and the forthcoming middle-grade trilogy YORK.
+A National Book Award Finalist, Laura Ruby writes fiction for adults, teens and children.
+She is the author of the Printz Medal Winning novel BONE GAP, as well as the forthcoming novel THIRTEEN DOORWAYS, WOLVES BEHIND THEM ALL.
+Other works include the Edgar-nominated children's mystery LILY'S GHOSTS, the ALA Quick Pick for teens GOOD GIRLS (2006), a collection of interconnected short stories about blended families for adults, I'M NOT JULIA ROBERTS (2007), and the YORK trilogy.
 She is on the faculty of Hamline University's Masters in Writing for Children Program.
 She makes her home in the Chicago area.

 Info for educators, librarians, and conference organizers

 Ms. Ruby has been a featured speaker at BookExpo, The American Library Association's national convention, the National Council of Teachers of English (NCTE) annual convention, the Miami Book Festival, the Florida Association of Media Educators (FAME) convention, the Midwest Literary Festival, the International Reading Association's annual convention, and the Illinois Reading Council annual conference, among other venues, and she has presented programs and workshops for both adults and children at numerous schools and libraries.

 If you are interested in having Laura speak at your school, library, or conference, please contact her for details about programs and scheduling.